dougeby/IntuneDocs/InTuneDocs/DeployUse/prepare-android-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

 ## Step 2 Install the app wrapping tool

-1. From the Microsoft Download Center, download and open the installation file for the app wrapping tool to a Windows machine.
+1. From the Microsoft Download Center, download and open the installation file for the app wrapping tool to a Windows computer.

 2. Accept the license agreement, then complete the installation.